-The employer or plan administrator of a defined benefit plan that is subject to the minimum funding standards (see Code section 412 and Part 3 of Title I of ERISA) must file this schedule as an attachment to the Form 5500 or Form 5500-EZ.
-The Schedule B does not have to be filed if Form 5500-EZ is not required to be filed (in accordance with the instructions for Form 5500-EZ); however, the funding standard account for the plan must continue to be maintained, even if the Schedule B is not filed.
+The employer or plan administrator of a defined benefit plan that is subject to the minimum funding standards (see Code section 412 and Part 3 of Title I of ERISA) must complete this schedule as an attachment to the Form 5500.

+Note.
+The Schedule B does not have to be filed with the Form 5500-EZ (in accordance with the instructions for Form 5500-EZ under the "What To File" section); however, the funding standard account for the plan must continue to be maintained, even if the Schedule B is not filed.